 All Commercial Music students auditioning MUST complete the portfolio pre-screening process.
 This process includes the following:

 - Complete the online School of Music application and letter(s) of recommendation at /apply.

 The portfolio consists of three components:

-- A CD (or DVD if applicable) of three (3) recorded examples of your best original works or productions.
+- Three recorded examples of your best original works or productions.
 Works can be original songs, arrangements and/or various recorded productions or media compositions (jingles, film cues, recordings of your engineering skills if you are more of an audio specialist, and the like).

 - A typed document describing the roles, credits, technologies and efforts you used in creating the works.
 We need to know what we are listening to and a detailed explanation of what part you had in its creation.
 Printed scores, charts and supporting documents may be included.